Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/1-sequences-mappingtypes.md

 print(nums) # outputs: [1,2,3,4,5,6]
 ```

-Remove an item from the list with the `remove` function:
+And you can remove an item from a list with the `remove()` function:

 ```python
 nums = [1,2,3,4,5]